 First recorded by Johnny & Jackey (1961).

-“Other charting versions in 1970, after Ross’ production became a hit, included an easy-listening instrumental treatment by Bert Kaempfert, and country-fied recording by Bill Anderson and Jan Howard charted Top-5 on the Country Singles chart.”
+“Other charting cover versions in 1970, after Bristol’s Ross production became a hit, included an easy-listening instrumental treatment by Bert Kaempfert, and a country-fied cover by Bill Anderson and Jan Howard that charted Top-5 on the Billboard Country Singles chart.”

 Diana Ross & The Supremes, “Someday We’ll Be Together” (1969):

 Bill Anderson & Jan Howard, “Someday We’ll Be Together” (1970):